Analysis | How wrong the Biden administration was about Afghanistan

 No ‘Saigon’ moment

-If there’s one comment that drives home the wayward predictions and lack of appreciation for how this might play out, it came July 8 from Biden.
+If there’s one comment that drives home the wayward predictions and lack of appreciation for how this might play out, it came July 8 from President Biden.

 Biden has warned repeatedly over the years of U.S. policy in Iraq leading to a repeat of Saigon, when a chaotic withdrawal from Vietnam resulted in helicopters evacuating U.S. personnel from the embassy.
 And Biden promised no reprise of that.